dwrobel/flatcam/README.md

 22.12.2019

 - added a new option for the Gerber objects: on the project context menu now can be chosen a color for the selected Gerber object
+- fixed issue in Gerber UI where a label was not hidden when in Basic mode
+- added the color parameters of the objects to the serializable attributes

 21.12.2019